ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/background.md

 However, the case of letters does not affect the recognition of component names; both `Background` and `background` are correct and translated into code correctly.

 ## Grouping
-All elements and UI components need to be ordered above the background element within a group.
+All elements and UI components should be ordered above the background element within a group.
+This is common sense as any elements below the background simply won't be visible even in the sketches.